Geo4D: Leveraging Video Generators for Geometric 4D Scene Reconstruction

 \paragraph{Inference.}

-As described in~\cref{sec:method_4ddiffusion}, given a $N$-frame video as input, we first split it into overlapping clips $\mathcal{G}$, each containing $V=16$ frames, with a stride of $s=4$.
-Each video clip, consisting of $V$ frames, is encoded and fed to the diffusion model to sample multi-modal 4D parameters $(\bm{X}^{i,g}, \bm{D}^{i,g}, \bm{r}^{i,g})$ for the video.
+As described in~\cref{sec:method_4ddiffusion}, given an $N$-frame video as input, we first split it into overlapping clips $\mathcal{G}$, each containing $V=16$ frames, with a stride of $s=4$.
+Each video clip is encoded and fed to the diffusion model to sample multi-modal 4D parameters $(\bm{X}^{i,g}, \bm{D}^{i,g}, \bm{r}^{i,g})$ for the video.
 For sampling, we use DDIM~\cite{song2022denoisingdiffusionimplicitmodels} with 5 steps.
 Finally, the alignment algorithm in~\cref{sec:method_4ddiffusion} is used to fuse the clips into a globally coherent 4D reconstruction of the entire video.